AndalusiLLC/Challenge002/Readme.md

 1. **Deliverables**

-   - Submit the complete source code via a GitHub repository.
+   - Submit the complete source code via a GitHub repository (Don't mention Andalusi in your repo name or description).
    - Include a README file explaining the project structure, dependencies, and instructions for running the application.

 2. **Evaluation Criteria**